Approach

 Tools Provided to Agents

-Each AI agent was given access to four tools during evaluation:
+Each agent got four tools during evaluation:

 Calculator — Arithmetic and financial computations